Thespot2be is the interactive spot guide for your windsurfing, kitesurfing, wingsurfing and surfing community.

 Thespot2be is a collaborative site, made by windsurfing, kitesurfing, wingsurfing and surfing riders for riders.
 Discover new spots, take advantage of personalized spot recommendations, check the weather forecast, chat with the community and share your sessions.

-- screen 1: main screen (current speed, the number of surfs made since the beginning of the session, the elapsed distance, the temperature, the time in stop / pause mode, or the chrono in running mode, and the indicator GPS signal quality (green = good, orange = medium, red = poor or nonexistent), and your current HR with colored HR zones
+- screen 1: main screen (current speed, the number of surfs / laps made since the start of the session, the distance traveled, the temperature, the time in stop / pause mode, or the chrono in walk mode, and the GPS signal quality indicator (green = good, orange = average, red = poor or non-existent), and your heart rate with colored heart rate zones

-- screen 3 (only for high memory devices): uses the same data as the second screen, but in graphical form, with the addition of the time (in 12/24 hour format) and the current speed (see the descriptive image below for more explanations)
+- screen 3 (only for models > 64 Kb of memory): shows the same data as screen 2, but in graphic form, with the addition of the time (in 12/24 hour format) and the current speed (see descriptive image below for further explanation)

-- screen 5: mapping screen (compatible models) with the track of your session and the visualisation of the "Perfect Spot" -> please see below for more explanations
+- screen 4: mapping screen (compatible models), with outline of the route of the session -> see below for more detailed explanations

-- end session screen: displays a summary of the main data obtained during the session
+- end of session screens: displays a summary of the main data obtained during the session

 - in the activity summary area: